 What is a Pentacle?

 For ancient Pagans, the pentacle represented the harmony of all five elements.
-The five points of the star are said to signify the elements of air, water, fire, earth, and spirit.
-These points are joined together by an outer circle, which thus represent the harmony and balance created when these elements work in unity together.
+The five points of the star signify the elements of air, water, fire, earth, and spirit.
+These points are joined together by the outer circle, which represents the harmony and balance created when they work in unity.

-In certain sects of Christianity, the pentacle is regarded as a protective symbol that keeps evil at bay.
-This is because the five-pointed star is thought to represent Jesus himself, with the five points representing his five crucifixion wounds.
+In Christianity, the pentacle is regarded as a protective symbol that keeps evil at bay.
+This is because the five-pointed star represents Jesus himself, with the five points representing his five crucifixion wounds.

 What is a Pentagram?

 Now, let’s take a look at the pentagram.
 This is a five-pointed star drawn in one continuous line, in such a way that there’s no telling where it begins and where it ends.
 The pentagram is one of the oldest symbols used by humans, with the first recorded carving found to be over 5,000 years old.
 As such, no one country, religion, or culture can claim to own this symbol.
 Over different cultures, though, the pentagram was known as an apotropaic symbol, which means it was seen as a protective symbol.

 Ancient Greeks likewise used the pentagram as an illustration of the golden ratio and it was highly regarded as the symbol of perfection.